 Our most advanced generic product candidate is ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo.
 In March 2017, Perrigo submitted an abbreviated new drug application, or ANDA, with a Paragraph IV certification for ivermectin cream, 1% to the FDA.
-In January 2018, this ANDA was tentatively approved by the FDA.
-Final approval from the FDA is subject to a 30-month stay under the Hatch-Waxman amendments to the Federal Food, Drug, and Cosmetic Act.
+This ANDA is currently on file with the FDA and is subject to a 30-month stay of approval, under the Hatch-Waxman amendments to the Federal Food, Drug, and Cosmetic Act.
+Pursuant to the guidelines of the Generic Drug User Fee Amendments of 2012, or GDUFA, we expect to receive feedback from the FDA in their review of this ANDA in the first half of 2018.
 Ivermectin cream, 1% is the active molecule in Soolantra, which is currently marketed in the United States by Galderma Laboratories LP.
 For the 12 months ended November 30, 2017, Soolantra achieved sales of \$113 million according to IQVIA.